-The proceeds of the \$150 million entitlement offer raised in March 2011 were used to fund the first tranche of Bunnings Warehouse properties acquired by the Trust as part of a portfolio of 13 properties that the Trust has agreed to acquire from and lease back to Bunnings Group Limited.
+The proceeds of the \$150 million entitlement offer raised in March 2011 were used to fund the first tranche of Bunnings Warehouse properties acquired by the Trust as part of a portfolio of 13 properties that the Trust has agreed to acquire from and lease back to Bunnings Group Limited ("Bunnings").

-The balance of the portfolio acquisition (comprising three properties and development work to be completed, totalling approximately \$80.2 million) will be funded from debt facilities.
+The balance of the portfolio acquisition (comprising three properties and completion of development work) totalling approximately \$80.2 million will be funded from debt facilities.
 Details of the Trust's current debt facilities are provided below.